godwokenrises/light-godwoken/docs/introduction.md

 ### Withdrawal

-By withdrawing assets, it means moving your token assets from Godwoken layer 2 network back to CKB layer 1 network.
+Withdrawal means moving the user's assets from the Godwoken layer 2 network back to the CKB layer 1 network.

 #### Withdrawal Diagram